lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 Medium-scale businesses are much less numerous compared to small-scale businesses.
 Their operations are more formalised, and they usually employ 1-6 staff members.

-Vast majority of SMEs do not import the ink cartridges directly, instead they rely on OEM franchises and large-scale importers of compatible products.
+Vast majority of SMEs do not import ink cartridges directly, instead they rely on OEM franchises and large-scale importers of compatible products.
 The deciding factors for them are both price (to improve their profit margins) and quality as most of them also provide repair services.
 Poor quality cartridges and inks lead to increased need for repairs, which results in damage to reputation and loss of customers.